Skip to content

 “She can live now,” Hadiza’s mother whispers in amazement.

-Those of us from western cultures have a difficult time understanding that, in some places, disability is viewed as a walking death.
+In some places, disability is viewed as a walking death.
 CURE Niger exists to transform lives like Hadiza’s.

 Continue to follow Hadiza’s story on CURE’s website, or learn more about how you can help heal a child like Hadiza each month by going to cure.org/hero.